joselyndo/the-eco-friendly-store-original/public/APIDOC.md

 **Error Handling:**
 - 400 errors (all plain text):
+    - If any of the three parameters (username, email, password) are not given, returns error with response: "Missing parameters.
+Please try again."
     - If there is already a user with the given username, returns error with response: "There is already a user with the username [inputted username].
 Please create a different username."
 - 500 errors (all plain text):
     - If an error occured on the server, returns error with the response: “An error occurred during account creation.
 Please try again later.”